Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Introduction

-In present and subsequent paper we mostly consider $\A$-algebras and categories over a field of characteristic zero.
+In present and subsequent paper on the subject we mostly consider $\A$-algebras and categories over a field of characteristic zero.
 This assumption simplifies many results, but also makes some other less general.
 We refer the reader to [Lyu], [LyuOv] for a theory over a ground ring instead of ground field (the approach of [Lyu],[LyuOv] is pure algebraic and different from ours).
-Most of the results of present paper are valid for an $\A$-algebra $A$ over the unital commutative associative ring $k$, as long as the graded module $A$ is flat over $k$.
-More precisely, the results of Part I remain true except of the results of Section 3.2 (the minimal model theorem).
-In these two cases we assume that $k$ is a field of characteristic zero. {\it Constructions} of Part II work over a commutative ring $k$.
-The results of Section 10 are valid (and the conjectures are expected to be valid) over a field of characteristic zero.
-Algebraic version of Hodge theory from Section 9 and the results of Section 11 are formulated for an $\A$-algebra over the field of characteristic zero, although the Conjecture 2 is expected to be true for any $\Z$-flat $\A$-algebra.
+Most of the results of present paper are valid for an $\A$-algebra $A$ over the unital commutative associative ring $\K$, as long as the graded module $A$ is flat over $\K$.
+More precisely, the results of Part \ref{dg-manifolds} remain true except of the results of Section \ref{minimal models} (the minimal model theorem).
+In these two cases we assume that $\K$ is a field of characteristic zero. {\it Constructions} of Part \ref{smoothness and compactness} work over a commutative ring $\K$.
+The results of Section \ref{scalar product} are valid (and the conjectures are expected to be true) over a field of characteristic zero.
+Algebraic version of Hodge theory from Section \ref{Hodge-to-de Rham} and the results of Section \ref{Hochschild cochain and chain complexes} are formulated for an $\A$-algebra over the field of characteristic zero, although e.g. the Conjecture \ref{integer version} is expected to be true for any $\Z$-flat $\A$-algebra.

 {\it Acknowledgments}.
 We thank to Vladimir Drinfeld for useful discussions and to Victor Ginzburg and Kevin Costello for comments on the manuscript.
 Y.S. thanks to Clay Mathematics Institute for supporting him as a Fellow during a part of the work.
 His work was also partially supported by an NSF grant.
-He is especially grateful to IHES for providing excellent research and living conditions for the duration of the project.
+He is especially grateful to IHES for excellent research and living conditions.